Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification

 Since the focus of the work is on fusion of features from multiple cameras, we evaluate performance on datasets with a minimum of three cameras in the network.
 We report our results on two such datasets, Market-1501 and DukeMTMC-ReID, which contain $6$ and $8$ cameras respectively.

-\textbf{Market-1501}~\cite{zheng2015scalable}: This dataset has $12{,}936$ images from $751$ IDs in the training set and another $750$ IDs with $3{,}368$ and $19{,}732$ images in the query and gallery sets respectively.
-Each ID is present in a minimum of two and a maximum of six cameras (see left plot in fig.~\ref{fig:histogram}).
+\textbf{Market-1501}~\cite{zheng2015scalable}: This dataset has $12{,}936$ images from $751$ IDs in the training set and another $750$ test IDs with $3{,}368$ and $19{,}732$ images in the query and gallery sets respectively.
+Each ID is present in a minimum of two and a maximum of six cameras (see left plot in Fig.~\ref{fig:histogram}).
 The gallery set has multiple instances of an ID from a camera while the query set has only one.
 All the images are of dimensions $128 \times 64$.

 \textbf{DukeMTMC-ReID}~\cite{Zheng_2017_ICCV}: This dataset is organized similar to Market-1501.
 It has $702$ IDs each in the train and test sets.
 There are $16{,}522$, $2{,}228$ and $17{,}661$ images in train, query and gallery sets respectively.
 All the images are obtained using manually annotated bounding boxes.
-In the training set, each ID is present in a minimum of $2$ and a maximum of $6$ cameras, even though the network has $8$ cameras (fig.~\ref{fig:histogram}).
-The gallery set has 408 distractor IDs who are present in only one of the cameras.
+In the training set, each ID is present in a minimum of $2$ and a maximum of $6$ cameras, even though the network has $8$ cameras (Fig.~\ref{fig:histogram}).
+The gallery set has 408 distractor IDs, not present in more than one camera FoV.